Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels

-A couple of remarks regarding \Tref{thm1.2} are in order.
-First, in the definition of the constant $\beta$, the term $\Pe$ is raised to the power of $-0.01$.
+A few remarks regarding \Tref{thm1.2} are in order.
+First, in the definition of the constant $\beta$, the term $\Pe$ is raised to the power of $-1$.
 We point out that we could have similarly chosen any other negative constant as the exponent of~$\Pe$.
-Second, the error probability in \Tref{thm1.2} is upper-bounded by a fixed constant~$\Pe$.
+However, picking a smaller exponent for $\Pe$ requires us to select an upper bound on $\delta$ which is stricter than $\delta\le 1$.
+This, in turn, increases $\ell_0(\delta)$.
+Second, the error probability in \Tref{thm1.2} is upper bounded by a fixed constant~$\Pe$.
 However, a somewhat stronger claim is possible.
 It can be shown that \Tref{thm1.2} still holds if the error probability is required to decay \emph{polynomially fast} with the block length $n$.
+Lastly, it should be emphasized that $\ell_0(\delta)$ is a constant that only depends on $\delta$.
+However, its dependence is of an exponential nature, \emph{i.e.} $\ell_0(\delta) = O(\exp(\sfrac{1}{\delta^{1.01}}))$.
+This limitation prevents the proposed scaling exponent to be exactly equal to $2$ while maintaining the quasi-linear complexity property.
 To prove \Tref{thm1.2}, we will show that there exist $\ell\times\ell$ binary kernels, such that polar codes constructed~from these kernels achieve capacity with a scaling exponent $\mu(\ell)$ that tends to the optimal value of $2$ as $\ell$ grows.
-In Section\,\ref{sec:main_theorem}, we will furthermore provide an upper bound on the required value of $\ell$ as a function of~$\delta$.
 The claim regarding the construction and encoding/decoding complexities immediately~follows from known results on polar codes~\cite{Ari09,Sasoglu-FnT,TVbounds}.
-Indeed, polar codes constructed from $\ell\times\ell$ binary kernels maintain the recursive structure~of conventional polar codes, and thereby inherit construction complexity $\Theta(n)$ and encoding/decoding complexity $\Theta(n\log n)$.
+Indeed, polar codes constructed from $\ell\times\ell$ binary kernels maintain the recursive structure~of conventional polar codes, and thereby inherit construction complexity $O(n)$ and encoding/decoding complexity $O(n\log n)$.
 We will discuss the decoding complexity in more detail in Section\,\ref{sec:disc}.